blackode/elixir-tips/README.md

 ### 7  Logger Module

 Logger is one of my favorite modules.
-This come in default and starts along with your application.
+This come by default and starts along with your application.
 You have to just `require` this module.
-When I am new to Elixir, I always used to write the console outputs as `IO.puts "This is value of data"` for code debugging but, those lines get mixed up with other lines of information and It became hard to trace those lines.
+When I was new to Elixir, I always used to write the console outputs as `IO.puts "This is value of data"` for code debugging but, those lines get mixed up with other lines of information and It became hard to trace those lines.

 This `Logger` module solved my problem.
 It has many features but, I use three definitions very often `warn` `info` and `error` Each definition prints the information with different **colors** which is more easy to find the statement at a glance.

-The best side of this module is it prints along with the **time**, means it also prints the time while executing your statement.
+The best side of this module is that it prints along with the **time**, that means it also prints the time while executing your statement.
 So, you can know the direction of flow of execution.

 Before using the `Logger` module one has to do `require Logger` so all macros will be loaded inside your working module.